hkjpotato/dbproject/README.md

 The web application is developed by Angular.js and jQuery for the front end, PHP and MySQL for the backend.

-For a quick taste of the application, log in using user : edo ; password : 1234
+For a quick taste of the application, log in using {user : edo ; password : 1234}
 Once logged in, the system will recognize you as an inspector.
 Click the last blue button to display reports about complaints.
-For the search criteria, use year : 2015 ; min complaints: 0 ; max score : 100
+For the search criteria, use: {year : 2015 ; min complaints: 0 ; max score : 100}

 You may enter more report to see the change.